realpython/aws-lambda-code-execute/blog/blog.md

 Next, we need to enable [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) so that we can POST to the API endpoint from another domain.

 With the resource highlighted, select "Enable CORS" from the "Actions" drop-down.
-For now, just use the defaults since we're still testing.
-It's important to note, that in production, you will want to replace `'*'` with the actual domain name of your website for "Access-Control-Allow-Origin*".
+For now, just use the defaults since we're still testing the API.
+It's important to note, that in production, you will want to replace `'*'` with the actual domain of your website for "Access-Control-Allow-Origin*".

 Click the "Enable CORS and replace existing CORS headers" button.

+ADD IMAGE

 ### Deploy the API

 Finally, to deploy, select "Deploy API" from the "Actions" drop-down.
 Create a new "Deployment stage".
 Name it 'v1'.

+ADD IMAGE

 API gateway will generate a random subdomain for the API endpoint URL, and the stage name will be added to the end of the URL.
 You should now be able to make POST requests to a similar URL:

 ```
 https://r8048dkaol.execute-api.us-east-1.amazonaws.com/v1/execute
 ```

-Test via cURL:
+### Test via cURL:

 ```sh
 $ curl -H "Content-Type: application/json" -X POST -d '{"answer":"def sum(x,y):\n    return x+y"}' https://r8048dkaol.execute-api.us-east-1.amazonaws.com/v1/execute